pduong987/Bat_and_Bun_restaurant/README.md

   ![Fail getOrder API Test with Postman](./docs/getOrder-FAIL.jpg)

   <p>First attempt was fail due to wrong parameter used in Order controller.
 The controller was expecting order id, however the usage intention was to search specific order based on order reference number and phone number.
-After fixing the issue, below is the successful test screenshot.</p>
+Below is the successful test screenshot, as it was after fixing the issue.</p>

   ![SUCCESS getOrder API Test with Postman](./docs/getOrder-SUCCESS.jpg)
 </details>